ruanbekker/devops-accelerator-project/README.md

 ## 📚 Documentation

 Comprehensive documentation is available in the `docs/` folder.
-Check out the [index]() for a full guide on setting up your infrastructure, GitOps processes, and CI/CD pipelines.
+Check out the [docs](https://devops-accelerator-project.netlify.app/) for a full guide on setting up your infrastructure, GitOps processes, and CI/CD pipelines.

 ## 🤝 Contributing